colin-dumitru/colin-dumitru.github.io/_posts/2014-12-28-functional_operations_in_es6.md

 # Zip

 This operation aggregates two separate lists, into a single list of pairs.
-It puts the first element of both input arrays input a single output pair, the second elements of both input arrays into another pair, and so on.
+It puts the first elements of both input arrays into a single output pair, the second elements of both input arrays into another pair, and so on.
 It's best understood with an example.